Dr. Ginny G. Farías

 Padualaan 8, 3584 CH Utrecht

 Ginny G. Farías studied Biology at the P. Catholic University of Chile in Chile, where she also obtained her PhD in Cellular and Molecular Biology (2009).
-After her training in molecular biology of neurons and neurodegeneration with Dr. Nibaldo C. Inestrosa, she performed a postdoctoral stay with Dr. Juan S. Bonifacino at the National Institutes of health (2010-2016).
-Here, she used high spatio-temporal resolution imaging in conjunction with genetic engineering approaches, to study how protein and organelle distribution is achieved in neurons.
+After her training in molecular biology of neurons and neurodegeneration with Dr. Nibaldo C. Inestrosa, she performed a postdoctoral stay with Dr. Juan S. Bonifacino at the National Institutes of health (NIH), Maryland, USA (2010-2016).
+Here, she used high spatio-temporal resolution imaging in conjunction with genetic engineering approaches, to study polarized sorting of proteins in neurons.
 In 2016, she joined the Division of Cell Biology, Department of Biology at Utrecht University.
-Here, she has been developing new tools and strategies to study how organelle dynamics contribute to neuronal polarity.
-In 2018, she has received a VIDI Grant, giving her the opportunity to start her own independent group.
+Here, she has been developing new tools and strategies to study organelle dynamics and their contribution to neuronal polarity.
+In 2018, she started her own independent group with a NWO-VIDI grant and in 2020 she received a ERC-starting grant.

-The goal of this new lab is to understand the molecular mechanisms by which organelles are organized within the neuron, and how the organelle organization and networking contributes to neuronal development and function.
-Organelle disorganization has been strongly involved in several neurological diseases; however, it is unknown if the altered organelle organization is the cause or just a consequence of the impaired neuronal function.
-By deciphering the basic molecular mechanisms underlying organelle organization and inter-communication, we can better understand how they contribute to neuronal function.
+Our goal is to understand the molecular mechanisms by which organelles are organized within the neuron, and how this organelle organization and networking contributes to protein sorting, and neuronal development and function.
+Organelle disorganization has been shown to be strongly involved in several neurological diseases; however, it is unknown if the altered organelle organization is the cause or just a consequence of impaired neuronal function.
+By deciphering the basic molecular mechanisms underlying organelle organization and inter-organelle communication, we can better understand how they contribute to neuronal function.

-Our model consists in the use of primary cultures of rat neurons.
-We use live-cell imaging of fluorescent tagged proteins in combination with photobleaching and photoactivation techniques to study organelle dynamics.
-By using and developing innovative genetic engineering tools called heterodimerization systems, we study how organelles locally contribute to neuronal development and function.
+We use primary cultures of rat neurons as a model system.
+In these neurons, we use live-cell imaging of fluorescently tagged proteins in combination with photobleaching and photoactivation techniques to study organelle dynamics and protein sorting.
+By using and developing innovative genetic engineering tools called heterodimerization systems, we study organelle contacts and their local roles in neuronal development and function.

 Farías GG, Guardia CM, De Pace R, Britt DJ, Bonifacino JS.
 BORC/Kinesin-1 ensemble drives polarized transport of lysosomes into the axon.
 Proc Natl Acad Sci U S A. 2017, 114(14): E2955-E2964.